Sunday, 5 February 2012

 When the announcement for boarding came, passengers started filing through the gate and down the stairway to the waiting train.
 Ted and I exchanged our good-byes and then he too disappeared down the stairway.
 I hung around to witness the departure of "The Canadian" as it began another 3-day eastbound journey to Montreal.
 I envied Ted because he was taking the train trip across Canada that I wished I could take.
 Ted was going home to Quebec and I was going back to work tomorrow morning.
 The stainless steel streamliner quickly vanished and I walked home via the Burrard Bridge.
 I finally realized that Quebec was not the wrong end of the rainbow but the far end of the rainbow.
 My real home felt so very far away.

 Slouching down in the chair in front of the desk I stared at the backs of the music books.
-I picked up the CP Rail timetable that was still parked beside the pipe tin.
-Looking at the time table and checking my watch I mentally noted that Ted would be east of Mission City if the train was keeping reasonably close to the schedule.
-Tossing it back beside the tin, I did not feel like looking at the timetable either.
+I picked up the CP Rail timetable parked beside the pipe tin.
+Looking at the time table and checking my watch, I noted that Ted would be east of Mission City if the train was keeping to the schedule.
+Tossing it back beside the tin, I didn't feel like looking at the timetable either.
 Listening to a recording of Beethoven's third Rasumovsky string quartet, the mournful, almost painful strains of the second movement accurately reflected my feelings while I stared up at the ceiling.
 For a few weeks Ted's presence had stifled the silence, but now, as before, the silence was again stifling.
 I wished that Ted had stayed longer but he was gone and I was alone again.
 My interrupted unimportant routines would return to normal, the usual normal drudgery.
 The return to silence was depressing.
 Sleep would be a welcome relief when it came to end the day.

 The days afterward...

-I've always dismissed dreams as nothing more than meaningless mind-fluff, and that's only when I've been able to remember them.
-After all, dreams almost always evaporate from conscious thought and memory within seconds of awakening, and maybe for good reason.
+I've always dismissed dreams as nothing more than meaningless mind-fluff never intended to make sense, and that's only when I've been able to remember them.
+After all, dreams almost always evaporate from conscious thought and memory within seconds upon awakening, and maybe for good reason.
 Nonetheless one specific haunting dream I remembered, because it was so very different from anything I could recall having ever dreamed about before.
-Those vision fragments were so vivid and startling, and life-like real too, that I was unable to expel those mind-scenes from my thoughts.
+Those vision fragments were so vivid, colourful, and life-like real too, that I was unable to expel those startling mind-scenes from my thoughts.

 During the night I had dreamed I was married.
 That in itself wasn't unusual or bizarre, however the young woman in my dream whom I'd married was Chinese.
 And I saw her face in detail!